alex-cory/use-react-modal/README.md

   isOpen,
   Modal,
   // if you don't pass an event to openModal, closeModal, or toggleModal, you will need to
-  // put this on the element you want to interact with/click targetRef,
+  // put this on the element you want to interact with/click to open the modal targetRef,
   // this allows you to interact directly with the backdrop/overlay backdropRef,